 - Synchronous code means code that executes in a sequence and is blocking, asynchronous code is executed in parallel

-- JavaScript is a synchronous single-threaded language but we can use asynchronous code with the help of our environment and event loop
+- JavaScript is synchronous single-threaded language but we can use asynchronous code with the help of our environment and event loop

 setTimeout